 How to Fix Windows 10 Taskbar Frozen

-This problem is the most annoying one among the list of all Windows 10 problems, mainly because it does not let you access anything.
+This problem is the most annoying one on the list of all Windows 10 problems, mainly because it does not let you access anything.
 Not just the mouse pointer, but even the keyboard shortcuts like Win+X and Win+R don’t work.
-So, this obviously needs to be fixed as soon as possible.
-Even though I am not directly affected by this, yours truly has collected a bunch of methods that will help you fix the Windows 10 taskbar frozen issue.
-It could also be due to any Windows Hard Disk Problem and you should check it before using these fixes.
+So, this needs to be fixed as soon as possible.
+Even though I am not directly affected by this, yours has collected many methods to help you select the Windows 10 taskbar frozen issue.
+It could also be due to any Windows Hard Disk Problem, and you should check it before using these fixes.
 Read this article if you also want to learn about removing Microsoft news from the taskbar.

 Method 1: Restart the Windows Explorer (Desktop)

-Explorer is quite simply the launcher that you see in front of you, on the desktop.
-It consists of everything you know, starting from the taskbar, and pretty much all the other functions that we use every day using keyboard shortcuts.
-If it is misbehaving for some reason, the taskbar might go unresponsive, since it is also the part of the windows 10 launcher.
-So naturally, a simple fix to this issue could be to restart the launcher from our dear old task manager.
+If it misbehaves, the toolbar might go unresponsive since it is also part of the Windows 10 launcher.
+So naturally, a simple fix to this issue could be restarting the launcher from our old task manager.
 Follow these steps if you have never done this before and need a hand.

-1. Press the CTRL + Shift + ESC keys together, at the same time to open the Task Manager.
+1. Press the CTRL + Shift + ESC keys simultaneously to open the Task Manager.

-2. Click on the process panel (if not selected by default) to get the list of all the running processes at the moment.
-Now, scroll down the Process panel to find and highlight a process named as Windows Explorer.
+2. Click on the process panel (if not selected by default) to get the list of all the running processes.
+Scroll down the Process panel to find and highlight a Windows Explorer process.

-Note: – It could also be named as just Explorer too.
-If you find it difficult to search, in case you have a lot of things running in the background, just highlight any random process, and keep pressing ‘E’.
+Note: – It could also be named just Explorer too.
+If you find it difficult to search, in case you have a lot of things running in the background, highlight any random process and keep pressing ‘E‘.
 You will find the explorer option eventually.

-3. Once you find it, click on the Restart button that you find at the bottom right corner.
+3. Once you find it, click the Restart button at the bottom right corner.

-The explorer will nor close down and restart on its own.
-This should fix the taskbar, and it should not be frozen anymore, as the entire launcher has been restarted.
+The Explorer will not close down and restart on its own.
+This should fix the taskbar and not be frozen, as the entire launcher has been continued.

-You can also do this without the task manager, using the command prompt.
-(I case your crush happens to be looking, use this method.
+You can also do this without the task manager using the command prompt.
+(In case your crush happens to be looking, use this method.
 You look more relaxed doing this!)

-1. Open the command prompt, using the task manager by selecting new task and typing in cmd.
+1. Open the command prompt using the task manager by selecting a new task and typing in cmd.

 In it, type taskkill /f /im explorer.exe and hit enter.
 Everything in the background of the command prompt will close down.
 Fear not!

-3. Just type explorer.exe without quotations and hit enter to restart the explorer.
+3. type explorer.exe without quotations and hit enter to restart Explorer.

 Check Also: 7 Ways to Fix Windows 10 Random Restart Error

-4. Doing this will accomplish the same thing as earlier, but in a cool way.
-But screw being cool, if the above method does not seem to help in fixing the Windows 10 taskbar frozen or unresponsive issue, try the next way.
+4. Doing this will accomplish the same thing as earlier, but excellently.
+But screw being cool; if the above method does not help fix the Windows 10 taskbar frozen or unresponsive issue, try the following form.

 Also, read –